lasse1511/CountryLister/README.md

    (it should automatically download the ClickHouse server image, if not run following command: docker pull yandex/clickhouse-server)

+2) CD til app directory (der hvor main.py ligger)

-2) Build the app docker image with following command:
+3) Build the app docker image with following command:

    docker build -t country-lister .

-3) Run the app using the newly build docker image with following command:
+4) Run the app using the newly build docker image with following command:

    docker run --network="host" -it country-lister main.py